Samyak2/website/content/post/08_variance.md

 In the [definition of variance](#variance) above, we said that "`Something[T]` is co/contra/invariant **in** `T`".
 Each type parameter of a generic can have different variance.
 For example, a function type `Function[ParameterType, ReturnType]` can be covariant in `ReturnType` and contravariant in `ParameterType`.
 We will see examples of such types in the next section.

-For generics with only a single type parameter, saying "list is invariant" is equivalent to "list[T] is invariant in T".
+For generics with only a single type parameter, saying "list is invariant" is equivalent to saying "list[T] is invariant in T".

-# Other languages

-Let's look at a few examples of co/contra/invariance in various languages.

-## Python
+### Contravariance

-We saw example of covariance (`typing.Sequence`) and invariance (`list`) already.
+We looked at examples of covariance (`typing.Sequence`) and invariance (`list`).
 Now let's look at an example for contravariance.

 Consider these functions:
 ```python